thomasduffy328/intro-python/README.md

 # MITx: 6.00.1x Introduction to Computer Science and Programming Using Python

-Work from the Summer 2017 version of the Course.
+In this course you’ll be learning the basics of computer programming in Python and the fundamentals of computation, as well as getting the opportunity to implement your own Python functions.